Islam in Azerbaijan: Religiosity levels

-Azerbaijan has been a secular country.
 A 1998 survey estimated the proportion of ardent believers in Azerbaijan at close to 7 percent, slightly more than the number of declared atheists — almost 4 percent — with the largest numbers falling into the category of those who consider Islam above all as a way of life, without strict observance of prohibitions and requirements, or as a fundamental part of national identity.
+Another 1998 poll estimated the proportion of ardent believers in Azerbaijan at only 20 percent.

-In a 2010 survey only half of Azerbaijanis answering yes to the question, "Is religion an important part of your daily life?"
+In a 2010 survey only half of Azerbaijanis answering yes to the question, "Is religion an important part of your daily life?".